takeoutfm/takeout/doc/privacy.md

 ## Media in S3

 The Takeout server requires access to your S3 bucket to obtain a listing of media stored within the S3 bucket.
-The bucket object file names are used to obtain further metadata related to music and video files.
+The bucket object names are used to obtain further metadata related to music and video files.
 These object names are stored in the corresponding *music*, *video* and *search* databases to enable media streaming or downloading directly from your S3 bucket using time-based pre-signed URLs.

-The Takeout server does not access your media, it does not parse your media containers, and it does not parse any embedded tags or related information in your media.
+The Takeout server does not access your S3 media, it does not parse your S3 media containers, and it does not parse any embedded tags or related information in your S3 media.
 All related metadata is obtained using third-party services based on file naming conventions.

 Media stored in your S3 bucket can potentially be visible to the S3 bucket service provider.
 Contact your service provider to obtain further information